-There are so many to choose from, but I have managed to narrow down 20 of the best budget mod compilations available to buy right now.
-Some great tracks and for less than you might think.
+So many to choose from, but I have managed to narrow down 30 of the best budget Mod compilations around.
+Most costing about a fiver.

-Talking of covers, the artwork on many of these isn’t exactly impressive and I wouldn’t expect in-depth sleevenotes either.
+Talking of covers, the artwork on many of these isn’t exactly impressive and I wouldn’t expect in-depth sleevenotes on a lot of them.
 That’s usually the trade-off.
-If you want both of those things, look at the more premium collections, which I’ll compile a list of soon.
+If you want both of those things, look at those premium collections, which I might compile a list of soon.

 Note that I’m also focusing on CD compilations here too.
-Again, I’ll pull together a list of vinyl collections soon – but vinyl collections never come cheap.
-CD these days is the budget format of choice.
+Again, I’ll pull together a list of vinyl collections soon – but vinyl collections never come cheap these days.
+Vinyl prices keep going up.
+CD pricee keep going down.

-Anyway, onto those albums, which are in no particular order, but hopefully take in most of the genres you would associate with mod.
+Anyway, onto those albums, which are in no particular order, but hopefully take in most of the genres you would associate with the Mod movement.

 1. The Mod Scene